🟢 OpenAI Playground

 Or watch this video:

 At first, this interface seems very complex.
 There are many drop downs and sliders that allow you to configure models.
-We will cover System Prompts, Mode, and Model selection in this video.
-We will cover the rest in the next lesson.
+We will cover Mode, System Prompts, and Model selection in this lesson, and LLM settings like Temperature, Top P, and Maximum Length in the next lesson.

-Edit.
-We have already learned about the first two;
+Complete.
+We have already learned about the latter two;

 You may not see GPT-4 versions in your interface.

-The numbers like 16K or 32K in the model names represent the context length.
-If it's not specified, the default context length is 4K.
+The numbers like 16K, 32K, or 128k in the model names represent the context length.
+If it's not specified, the default context length is 4K for gpt-3.5 and 8k for GPT-4.
 OpenAI regularly updates both ChatGPT (gpt-3.5-turbo) and GPT-4, and older versions are kept available on the platform for a limited period.
 These older models have additional numbers at the end of their name, such as "0613".
 For instance, the model "gpt-3.5-turbo-16k-0613" is a ChatGPT model with a 16K context length, released on June 13th, 2023.
 However, it's recommended to use the most recent versions of models, which don't contain any date information.
 A comprehensive list of model versions can be found here.

 The OpenAI Playground is a powerful tool that provides a more advanced interface for interacting with ChatGPT and other AI models.
 It offers a range of configuration options, including the ability to select different models and modes.
 We will learn about the rest of the settings in the next lesson.
 The Playground also supports system prompts, which can be used to guide the AI's responses.
 While the interface may seem complex at first, with practice, it becomes a valuable resource for exploring the capabilities of OpenAI's models.
 Whether you're using the latest versions of ChatGPT or GPT-4, or exploring older models, the Playground offers a flexible and robust platform for AI interaction and experimentation.